antleo-com/Word/Pages/Resources/Koine_Resources_Online.md

 ---
-title: Koine Resources
+title: Koine Online Resources
-layout: post
+layout: default
 ---

-## Koine Resources
+## Online Koine Resources

-Here are some helpful resources if you're on the road to learning Koine greek:
+Here are some helpful online koine resources if you're on the road to learning Koine greek:

-### Books

-* Basics of Biblical Greek by William D Mounce: Highly recommended as it makes what is quite tough, somewhat easy
-* Basics of Biblical Greek: If you are self-learning, this is an essential companion to the text book, without which it will be difficult to practice and retain the learnings
-* A Manual greek lexicon of the New Testament by G. Abbott-Smith: Though there are many online lexicons as listed below, if you prefer a physical lexicon, this is a good one
-* Greek Verbs in the New Testament and Their Principal Parts by Laurence Vance: Once I was done going through the basics, I found principle parts of the verbs to be quite complex.
-This helpful book lists them all.
-I haven't bought this one yet but its on my wish list
-* Greek grammar beyond the basics by Daniel B Wallace: Once done with Mounce, this is the next recommended step into intermediate greek, as recommended by Mounce himself

 ### Online Greek Bibles and Lexicons